 Tips for brewing better

-Brew guide - Recipe for filter coffee
+brew guide - Dosage of filter coffee

 The basic rule when we are going to brew and dose coffee is to use 6 grams of coffee to 1 decilitre of water.
 A lot of you use the "coffee measuring cup", and it is a good guideline.
 But, it is both inconsistent and unpredictable.